 Our Colombo to Kalpitiya Drive on the Map

-The map shows our driving itinerary along Sri Lanka West Coast, from Colombo to Kalpitiya.
+This Sri Lanka West Coast map shows our 175 km drive from Colombo to Kalpitiya.
 In fact we started 6 km south of Colombo where our first night hotel was located.
 I will show the hotel in this post.
 After exploring a little bit of Colombo we took the slower coastal road to Negombo and on to Kalpitiya Peninsula a couple of hours further north.

 Alternatively you can take the motorway straight to Negombo but I would say small roads are better.
 You will get the real touch of Sri Lanka beginning from your first days when passing through local villages that follow each other up to Negombo.
 You will also get a feeling of the busy traffic that is so typical of Sri Lanka.

-Traffic on the West Coast, from Colombo to Kalpitiya
+Traffic on the Sri Lanka West Coast, from Colombo to Kalpitiya

 After Negombo you will suddenly dive into the countryside and see more open farmland.
 Coconut palms, pretty lakes and temples of all main religions of Sri Lanka.
 Kalpitiya Peninsula again has some more villages – and lots of cows on the road.
 You will see it later.

 February 4, the National Day of Sri Lanka

 Colombo originally was not on our travel itinerary but since we were bound to drive though it we asked our driver show us some sights.
 No problem he replied, but we needed to start early to get there before the crowds.

 It was Sunday and Sri Lanka’s National Day, February 4.
 The country was going to celebrate its 70 years independence after the British left in 1948 and all politicians and crowds of Sri Lankans were gathering to Central Colombo later during the day.